ComposableTimeSeriesForestClassifier#

 get_tag(tag_name, tag_value_default=None, raise_error=True)[source]#

-Get tag value from estimator class and dynamic tag overrides.
+Get tag value from instance, with tag level inheritance and overrides.

 Parameters: